keboola/connection-docs/components/extractors/database/postgresql/index.md

 There are several options for determining how publications are created.
 In general, it is best to manually create publications for the tables that you want to capture, before you set up the connector.
-However, you can configure your environment in a way that permits Keboola connector to create publications automatically, and to specify the data that is added to them.
+However, you can configure your environment to permit the Keboola connector to create publications automatically, and to specify the data that is added to them.

-Keboola connector uses include list and exclude list properties to specify how data is inserted in the publication.
+The Keboola connector uses include-list and exclude-list properties to specify how data is inserted in the publication.

-For Keboola connector to create a PostgreSQL publication, it must run as a user that has the following privileges:
+For the Keboola connector to create a PostgreSQL publication, it must run as a user that has the following privileges:

 * Replication privileges in the database to add the table to a publication.
 * `CREATE` privileges on the database to add publications.
 * `SELECT` privileges on the tables to copy the initial table data.
 Table owners automatically have `SELECT` permission for the table.

-To add tables to a publication, the user must be an owner of the table.
+To add tables to a publication, the user must be the owner of the table.
-But because the source table already exists, you need a mechanism to share ownership with the original owner.
+However, because the source table already exists, you need a mechanism to share ownership with the original owner.
-To enable shared ownership, you create a PostgreSQL replication group, and then add the existing table owner and the replication user to the group.
+To enable shared ownership, you create a PostgreSQL replication group and then add the existing table owner and the replication user to the group.

 1. Create a replication group.